yubowenok/testgen/README.md

 ```

-### Test Packer
+### Test Packer (Optional)

-You can use test packer to combine the test cases in the input folder into files with multiple test cases.
+Typically, each test file has exactly one test case, and you do not need to use the test packer.
+However for some judging environment you must have one test file containing multiple test cases.
+In this case, you can use the procedure described above to generate one-test-per-file test cases, and finally use the test packer to combine them into a smaller number of files.

 Each new case file will include multiple cases, prepending the number of cases at its beginning.
 You need to write a group specification file (_aplusb.groups_) with the following format
 ```